lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

 - Mean Reciprocal Rank (MRR)
     - Based on ranking of *first relevant item* in the list
     - It's useful for focusing on that one specific item that is of the upmost importance
-    - Can be useful when explicit relevance labels are missing and we have to rely on implicit signals such as a users choice among given list
+    - Can be useful when explicit relevance labels are missing and you have to rely on implicit signals such as a users choice among given list
     - Would be useful in things like Stack Overflow question answers or Search Engine results to see top ranked item
     - This metric fails to assess overall precision and accuracy of a recommended list
-    - Best case scenario for when we want to quickly retrieve the top item, and maybe others, and ensure it's in our list (Candidate Generation?)
+    - Best case scenario for when you want to quickly retrieve the top item, and maybe others, and ensure it's in our list (Candidate Generation?)
 - Average Reciprocal Hit Rate (ARHR)
     - Extends MRR for all relevant items within the top $k$ positions
     - Averages out the reciprocal ranking, and so it does include relevance over the entire list
-    - Useful in scenario's similar to MRR where we want to quickly retrieve top items, but the $1 - k$ all matter to us
+    - Useful in scenario's similar to MRR where you want to quickly retrieve top items, but the $1 - k$ all matter to us
 - Mean Average Precision (MAP)
     - Calculates average precision across multiple queries
     - Designed for binary relevance, and for taking into account the ranking of all relevant items